konstructio/colony-docs/docs/install/vagrant.md

  - Kubens
  - Colony CLI

-If you're curious about all of the tools we install, check out the repo details [in the setup here.](https://github.com/konstructio/colony-vagrant/blob/5182ef647fab8cffa17147a73ea6270da05c66fe/laptop/setup.sh#L3-L103)
+If you're curious about all of the tools we install, check out the repository details [in the setup here.](https://github.com/konstructio/colony-vagrant/blob/5182ef647fab8cffa17147a73ea6270da05c66fe/laptop/setup.sh#L3-L103)

 ## Vagrant VM diagram